Jean Gerson: Gerson and the Great Schism

-His efforts were powerfully seconded by Emperor Sigismund, and the result was the Council of Constance.
-Gerson's influence at the council was supreme up to the election of a new pope.
-It was he who dictated the form of submission and cession made by John XXIII, and directed the condemnation of Jan Hus.
-Many of Gerson's biographers have found it difficult to reconcile his proceedings against Hus with his own opinions upon the supremacy of the pope; but the difficulty has arisen partly from misunderstanding Gerson's position, partly from supposing him to be the author of a famous tract De modis uniendi et reformandi Ecclesiam in concilio universali.
-This, and the treatises De modis uniendi et reformandi Ecclesiam, and De difficultate reformationis in concilio universali, long ascribed to Gerson, were proved by Johann Baptist Schwab in his Johannes Gerson not to be his work, and have since been ascribed to Abbot Andreas of Randuf, and with more reason to Dietrich of Nieheim.

-All Gerson's high-sounding phrases about the supremacy of a council were meant to apply only in times of emergency.
-He was essentially a trimmer, not a reformer, and he hated Hus with all his heart.

-The council of Constance, which raised Gerson's prestige to its height, in the end became his downfall.
-The council, overawed by the duke of Burgundy, would not affirm the censure of Jean Petit.
+The Council of Constance, which raised Gerson's prestige to its height, in the end became his downfall.
+The council, overawed by the Duke of Burgundy, would not affirm the censure of Jean Petit.
 The justification of murder was declared a mere opinion, not a doctrine, and only one of Petit's "verities" was condemned; and even this censure was annulled by the new pope, Martin V. Gerson dared not return to France for fear of Burgundy, who had taken power.
 He lived in unofficial exile in Constance, then at Rattenberg in Tirol, where he wrote his famous book De consolatione theologiae.